 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The BOCES has two items that qualifies for reporting in this category.
 The first item is related to pensions reported in the BOCES-wide Statement of Net Position.
-This represents for pensions the effect of the net change in the BOCES' contributions and its proportion share of total contributions not included in pension expense.
+This represents for pensions the effect of the net change in the BOCES' proportion of the collective net pension asset or liability and difference during the measurement period between the BOCES' contributions and its proportion share of total contributions not included in pension expense.
 The second item is related to OPEB reported in the BOCES-wide Statement of Net Position.
 This represents the effect of the net changes of assumptions or other inputs.